Will Tesla Disrupt Long Haul Trucking?

 |$100/kWh

-|Tesla's battery cost at module level.
+|Tesla's battery cost at module level

 |Battery Price